vincentchachere/osticket-prereqs/README.md

 ### 18.A ) Download PHP Manager for IIS

-- Go To: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) and download PHP Manager

-  - Keep the [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) in a seperate tab, so that you can easily access them throught out this lab.
+- Open: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) into a seperate tab, so that you can easily access them throught out this lab.

   - Double-Click: `PHP Manager`

   - Click: The `...` Dots in the upper right of your screen next to the `Share` button

   - Click: `Open in new window`

   - *Downloading it this way is the only way I've found where it does not take so long, and it downloads the first time instead of multiple attempts.*